shaniarmon/intro-to-linguistics/homework/assignment-4.md

 > Examine the following words:
 >
 > *sharpeners, nationalizes,  misleading , recognizable, constructivism, irregularities, misinterpreted*
 > 1. Divide the following English words into morphemes.
-Indicate the stem(s), root and suffixes/prefixes (there could be more than one option).
+Indicate the stem(s), root and suffixes/prefixes (the   re could be more than one option).
 >
 > 2. Indicate for **each** affix whether it is inflectional or derivational (no need to explain at this stage).
 >